Quick Answer

 - Records of charitable donations

 If it involves money coming in or going out—especially for work or business—it’s worth holding onto.
+The IRS defines a tax record broadly as any document that supports the information on your tax return—meaning bank records, digital receipts, and even mileage logs all qualify.

 Why These Records Matter